Run KSTAR on Galaxy#

 1. Make sure your uploaded dataset is selected in the “Upload your experiment” dropdown menu.

-2. indicate the column(s) containing your quantitative sample data by selecting the appropriate columns from the “data_columns” dropdown menu.
+2. Indicate the column(s) containing your quantitative sample data by selecting the appropriate columns from the “data_columns” dropdown menu.
 In this example, we will select to predict activity for four samples: “data:time:5”, “data:time:15”, “data:time:30”, and “data:time:60”, which are measurements taken at different time points after stimulation.

 Data Columns Selection